radiorabe/rabe-zabbix/README.md

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for our contributor documentation.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) if you want to contribute fixes or templates.

 ## Previous Versions